Different Note Taking Methods: 12 Styles, Systems & Techniques

 8. The Charting Note Taking Method: great system for recording facts and statistics

 The Charting note taking method is a great way to record and organize facts and statistics.
-This method involves creating a table or chart to visually represent the information you're trying to record.
+This method involves creating a table or chart to represent the information you're trying to record visually.

 With the Charting method, you'll use columns and rows to organize the information, making it easy to see the relationships between different facts and statistics.
 This system is particularly useful for subjects that require a lot of data, such as science, math, and social studies.